 Should you buy it?

 The MacBook is a good, even great laptop, meticulously engineered and beautiful.
-Apple itself makes it a tough sell, though, by pricing the standard 13-inch MacBook Pro at the same entry price.
-Yes, the MacBook is more portable – but that’s the only reason we’d recommend it over the Pro.
-Before you buy, we recommend you go to the Apple Store and look at both models.
+Apple itself makes it a tough sell, though, by pricing the standard 13-inch MacBook Pro at the same entry price and the MacBook Air just $100 less.
+Yes, the MacBook is more portable – but that’s the only reason we’d recommend it over the Pro or the Air.
+Before you buy, we recommend you go to the Apple Store and look at all three models.
 We think you’ll find MacBook’s slightly slimmer size isn’t worth sacrificing performance.